 Offered: Spring, odd # years.

-Literature that arises out of oppression.
-Explores oppression through the imaginative response of the oppressed.
-Typical historical foci include the Holocaust; totalitarianism; and the experience of African Americans, Native Americans, and women.
+Literature, film, and stories (testimonies) that reveal truths regarding systems of oppression.
+Truth-telling explores the struggle for justice through the narratives and the imaginative response of the oppressed.
+Literary historical foci include the Holocaust, the experience of Native Americans, African Americans, women, and the oppressed in Minnesota.

 Compares important literary works from both the Christian and Islamic worlds from the Middle Ages to the present.
 Emphasizes literary and historical study, as well as vigorous dialogue and inquiry, as vital tools for understanding present-day Christian and Muslim cultures.
 A significant cross-cultural experience, involving interaction with Muslim communities, is required.